Melodysdata/brains-writeup-thm/README.md

    ```
    </Details>

-# BLUE lets investigate!
+# 🔵 BLUE lets investigate!

-# 1. What is the name of the backdoor user which was created on the server after exploitation?
+<div style="color: blue; font-size: 20px"><strong>🔵 1.
+What is the name of the backdoor user which was created on the server after exploitation?</strong></div>

 <Details>

 # First Step: Access the Web Application